xikuibin/WebVtk/README.md

 - OS: Ubuntu 14.
 Ubuntu is the best choice for Vtk.
 Desktop compnent is necessary for Opengl.
 - Compiler: gcc 4.8
 - CMake: CMake 3.2 used.
 Any CMake 3.x should work.
 - Wt: Wt 3.3.6 build on same machine.
-Saved in WT_SDK_DIR
+Saved in WT_SDK_DIR, which is created when `make install`.
 - Vtk: Vtk 7.x build as vtk official document.
-All files are saved in  VTK_LOCALINSTALL_DIR.
+All files are saved in  VTK_LOCALINSTALL_DIR, which is created when `make install`.

 The Wt and Vtk path is used in CMake files.